Parabul/NinePebbles/index.md

 <a href='https://play.google.com/store/apps/details?id=kz.ninestones.game_client&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png' style="height: 83px;"/></a>
 <a href="https://apps.apple.com/us/app/nine-pebbles/id6479003277?itsct=apps_box_badge&amp;itscg=30200" style="height: 83px;"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-us?size=250x83&amp;releaseDate=1710201600" alt="Download on the App Store" style="border-radius: 14px; width: 200px; height: 83px;"></a>

-> "Toguz kumalak is both enjoyable and educational.
+> "Toguz kumalak (Nine Pebbles) is both enjoyable and educational.
 This game is great for those who have a flair for art and perfect for children.
-You have to play strictly according to > the rules, and at the same time you must use your imagination and intuition.
+You have to play strictly according to
+> the rules, and at the same time you must use your imagination and intuition.
 Like music, this game can't become an elitist pursuit.
 It acquires genuine value only when it
 > becomes common property."

 *Rakhimbai Karimbaev (1987)*